Edward Robert Wood

 - Born January 4, 1967 in Mansfield, OH USA

 Ted stood out for Team USA in international competition in the late 1980s.
+He helped the US win the Silver Medal in the 1987 Pan American Games.
 He hit .404/.517/.638 in the 1988 Baseball World Cup with 14 runs and 14 RBI in 13 games.
 Wood tied Omar Linares for fifth in the tournament in hits and just missed the top 5 in RBI.
 He was signed as a 1st round pick in the 1988 amateur draft by the San Francisco Giants and scout Andy Korenek.